Karl Tapales/Getty Images

 You’ll have no problem extracting value from this card if your family spends a decent amount of money on U.S. supermarket purchases, select U.S. streaming services (think: Netflix, Disney+ and Hulu), transit and U.S. gas stations.

-Additionally, there’s a pretty easily attainable Limited Time Offer: Earn a $300 statement credit after you spend $3,000 in purchases on your new Card within the first 6 months (Offer Expires 12/10/2020).
+Additionally, there’s a pretty easily attainable welcome offer: Earn a $250 statement credit after you spend $1,000 in purchases on your new Card within the first 3 months.

 Choose the best credit card deal for you